 With these pensions the amount of income you receive is guaranteed and defined at the outset.
 Many defined benefit schemes are now closed and have been replaced with defined contribution arrangements.

-A more 'hands-on' form of personal pension offered privately or by employers where you manage your own investments.
+Self Invested Personal Pensions (SIPP), a more 'hands-on' personal pension, private or offered by employer, where you manage your own investments

 These pensions shouldn’t be confused with the State Pension, which the government pays everybody when they reach a certain age, if they’ve met certain conditions.